-Taking its cue from It’s a Wonderful Life, One Magic Christmas fell foul of critics on its release.
-Many of them felt the Disney film was too depressing and dark for a family audience.
-However, in truth, One Magic Christmas is no darker than A Christmas Carol, while its message of hope and rebirth is equally as strong.
-And while it may not break new ground in its story, it is a warm and inspirational Disney outing that deserves far more positive attention.
-The final movie, without a doubt, is one of the most underrated Christmas movies from Disney’s back catalogue.
+Taking its cue from It’s a Wonderful Life, One Magic Christmas fell foul of critics on its release, with many pointing to the film’s depressing and dark subject matter.
+However, One Magic Christmas is no darker than A Christmas Carol, and its final message of hope and rebirth is strong.
+Indeed, One Magic Christmas may not break new ground, but it is a warm and inspirational Disney outing that deserves far more attention.

 All I Want for Christmas (1991)

-A 1990s movie about family separation and divorce, with the kids stuck in the middle, doesn’t exactly sound like a festive fair.
-And as a result, many critics were not impressed with this 90s slice of Christmas cheer.
-In fact, many felt the subject of divorce was too depressing for a kids movie.
-While at the same time, others pointed to the films soft, feel-good conclusion as a weakness.
-But, while not perfect, many critics missed the point of All I Want for Christmas.
-After all, this is a film about childhood dreams in the face of reality.
-While also reflecting the growing teenage realisation that wishes only come true if you work to make them real.
+A movie about family separation and divorce, with the kids stuck in the middle, doesn’t exactly sound like a festive fair, and as a result, critics were not impressed in 1991.
+Many critics would argue that the subject of divorce was too depressing for a kid’s Christmas movie, while others pointed to the film’s occasionally fall into sickly sweet territory.
+However, while not perfect, many critics missed the point of All I Want for Christmas; after all, this is a film about childhood dreams disrupted by family conflict.
+Here All I Want for Christmas reflects the growing teenage realisation that wishes only come true if you work to make them real.

 Joyeux Noel (2005)

 Joyeux Noel received positive reviews on its release in 2005 but has since drifted into the mists of time.
-Its tale of humanity in the face of abject destruction and death is utterly compelling, emotional and brave.
-On Christmas Eve of 1914, in the trenches of Europe, German, British and French soldiers laid down their weapons for a brief moment of solidarity in the face of hate and conflict.
-The result was an act of humanity, reconciliation and hope that was sadly only to last one day.
-Joyeux Noel never shies away from the brutal reality of war.
-While at the same time demonstrating that peace is always possible when we listen, talk and build a bridge of understanding across nationalistic divides.
+However, its tale of humanity in the face of destruction is utterly compelling, emotional and brave.
+On Christmas Eve of 1914, in the trenches of Europe, a group of German, British and French soldiers laid down their weapons for a brief moment of solidarity in the face of hate and conflict.
+The result was an act of humanity, reconciliation and hope that was sadly only to last for one day.
+Joyeux Noel never shies away from the brutal reality of war while demonstrating that peace is always possible when we listen, talk and build bridges of understanding across nationalistic divides.

-Christmas movies don’t have to be full of tinsel, elves and snow to remind us of the importance of togetherness.
-Shot entirely on the iPhone 5, Tangerine may glow with the sunshine and heat of Los Angeles in December.
-But, it is a sublime and heartfelt reflection of Christmas on the margins of society.
-Its screenplay is layered with delicious, biting humour, while its heart sits firmly in the importance of friendship and belonging.
-Here two transgender sex workers, Alexandra (Mya Taylor) and Sin-Dee (Kitana Kiki Rodriguez), rampage through the backstreets of L.A. on Christmas Eve in a movie that shines with humour, meaning and heart.
+Christmas movies arent always full of tinsel, elves and snow, and Tangerine is a stunning example of a Christmas set movie wrapped in real life.
+Shot entirely on the iPhone 5, Tangerine glows with the winter sunshine and heat of Los Angeles, offering us a sublime and heartfelt reflection of a Christmas spent on the margins of society.
+Here its screenplay is layered with biting humour, while its heart sits in the importance of friendship and belonging as two transgender sex workers, Alexandra and Sin-Dee, walk the backstreets of L.A. on Christmas Eve.

 Silent Night, Deadly Night (1984)

-It’s fair to say Silent Night, Deadly Night caused more than a stir on its limited cinema release in 1984.
-Its screenplay not only tore up the Christmas horror movie rule book but subverted the jolly image of Santa Claus for a whole generation.
-However, beneath the cheap slasher horror, Silent Night, Deadly Night is a taut, compelling and downright chilling psychological thriller.
-And while its cinematic release found it engulfed by protests and anger, it would find its audience years later on video, becoming a Christmas slasher cult classic.
-So if you fancy a dark, at times silly but also unsettling slasher horror this Christmas, you won’t go far wrong with Silent Night, Deadly Night.
+It’s fair to say Silent Night, Deadly Night caused a stir on its limited cinema release in 1984.
+After all, this was a slasher horror that tore up the Christmas horror rule book but subverted the jolly image of Santa Claus with an axe-wielding, abused and mentally unstable young man.
+However, beneath the cheap horror, Silent Night, Deadly Night is a taut, compelling and downright chilling psychological thriller.
+However, its cinematic release would be engulfed by protests and anger, mainly due to its deceiving TV adverts, and it would only find its audience years later on video.
+So if you fancy a dark, silly, but unsettling slasher horror this Christmas, you won’t go far wrong with Silent Night, Deadly Night.